IPvZero/scrapli_netconf_BGP/README.md

 ### Tutorial Workflow & Overview

 Build the topology using three CSR1000v routers and one out-of-band switch.
 Copy the start-up configurations into each device.
 Then simply deploy the script!
 You should now have an iBGP over OSPF network, with CSR2 acting as a Route Reflector, and CSR3 advertising 2 prefixes into BGP!
+The MGMT IP ip address range I use in my lab is ```192.168.31.0/24```.
+This is the IP address on the GigabitEthernet1 interface of each router, and the IPs uses in my Nornir hosts.yaml inventory file.
+Change these addresses to suit your own lab requirements.

 ### TOPOLOGY